Overseas Trademark Applications

 There are three main routes to obtain foreign trademark protection:

-In brief, Madrid applications are international applications that designate a number of countries, and Community applications cover the whole EU.
+In brief, Madrid applications are international applications that designate a number of countries, and European trademark applications cover the whole EU.

-Not all countries can be covered by Madrid applications, thus it can sometimes be essential to file direct national applications, for example in Canada and South Africa.
+Not all countries can be covered by Madrid applications, thus it can sometimes be essential to file direct national applications, for example South Africa.

 Deadline For Filing Overseas Applications